OWLs-Open-Web-and-Links/.github/profile/README.md

   - Python ( large Ecosystem of third party modules like OpenCV, PIL and many more )
   - Golang ( fast, Scalable, and concurrent)
   - bash (for automated scripting)
+  - LLaMA ( Large Language Model Meta AI, LLaMA can generate coherent and contextually relevant text based on a given data )

 > ## Note
 > - We're working on this project, we'll be in production soon !